top of page

 The noun 'hive' has its etymological origins in Old English, where it was spelled as 'hyf.'
 It evolved from the Proto-Germanic word 'hufiz,' which meant 'hive' or 'dwelling.'
 The concept of a 'hive' as a structure or dwelling created by social insects, particularly bees, as their home and central hub of activity, has been a part of human knowledge and culture for centuries.
 The word 'hive' reflects the idea of a shelter or dwelling for bees and other insects, and its etymology is rooted in the historical connection between humans and these remarkable social insects, highlighting the importance of beekeeping and honey production throughout history.

-Quiz: Find the meaning of the noun hive:
+Find the correct meaning of the noun hive:

 Try Again!